-(Expressed in Thousand (Expressed in Thousands) ------------------------ ------------ ---- ----------- ---

-Total Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the Statement of Net Position are different because:

-Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds (see Note 9).
-These consist of:

-Cost of capital assets (excluding internal service funds) 34,178,470 Less: Accumulated depreciation (excluding internal service funds) (17,271,461)

-Net capital assets 16,907,009

-Some assets such as receivables, are not available soon enough to pay for current period's expenditures and thus, are offset by unavailable revenue in the governmental funds.

-Deferred losses on refundings are reported in the Statement of Net Position (to be amortized as interest expense) but are not reported in the funds.

-$\underline{\textbf{Deferred outflows for pensions and OPEB}} \text{ are reported in the Statement of Net Position}$ but are not reported in the funds (see Note 10 & 13).

-Long-term debt instruments such as bonds and notes payable, are not due and payable in the current period and, therefore, the outstanding balances are not reported in the funds (see Note 16).
-Also, unamortized debt premiums and interest payable are reported in the Statement of Net Position but are not reported in the funds.
-These balances consist of:

-General obligation bonds payable (18,562,830)

-Transportation bonds payable (6,959,265)

-Direct Borrowings & Direct Placements (268,425)

-Unamortized premiums (2,354,396)

-Accrued interest payable (301 688)

-Net long-term debt (28,446,604)

-Other liabilities not due and payable in the current period and, therefore, not reported in the funds (see Note 16).

-Net pension liability (42,551,460)

-Net OPEB liability (26,040,226)

-Obligations for worker's compensation (812,645)

-Capital leases payable (16,511)

-Compensated absences (excluding internal service funds) (576,302)

-Claims and judgments payable (44,008)

-Landfill postclosure care (29,587)

-Nonexchange Financial guarantee (453,185)

-Total other liabilities (70,523,924)

-Deferred inflows for pensions and OPEB are reported in the Statement of Net Position but are not reported in the funds (see Note 10 & 13).

-Pension and OPEB related (2,391,163)

-Internal service funds are used by management to charge the costs of certain activities to individual funds.
+(Expressed in Thousands) Total Fund Balance - Governmental Funds \$ 11,490,896 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds (see Note 9).
+These consist of: 34,178, Less: Accumulated depreciation (excluding internal service funds) Net capital assets 16,907,009 Some assets such as receivables, are not available soon enough to pay for current period's expenditures and thus, are offset by unavailable revenue in the governmental funds.
+1,471,308 Deferred losses on refundings are reported in the Statement of Net Position (to be amortiz as interest expense) but are not reported in the funds. ed 34,359 Deferred outflows for pensions and OPEB are reported in the Statement of Net Position but are not reported in the funds (see Note 10 & 13).
+16,088,140 period and, therefore, the outstanding balances are not reported in the funds (see Note 16).
+A unamortized debt premiums and interest payable are reported in the Statement of Net Position not reported in the funds.
+These balances consist of: General obligation bonds payable (18,562, Transportation bonds payable (6,959, Direct Borrowings & Direct Placements (268, Unamortized premiums (2,354, Accrued interest payable (301, on but ar 830) 265) 425) 396) Net long-term debt Other liabilities not due and payable in the current period and, therefore, not reported in (28,446,604) Compensated absences (excluding internal service funds)(576,Claims and judgments payable(44, 226) 645) 511) 302) 008) 587) (70,523,924) (10,525,524) Deferred inflows for pensions and OPEB are reported in the Statement of Net Position but are not reported in the funds (see Note 10 & 13).
+Pension and OPEB related (2,391,163) Internal service funds are used by management to charge the costs of certain activities to individual funds.
 The assets and liabilities of the internal service funds are included in governmental activities in the Statement of Net Position.

-Total Net Position - Governmental Activities
+Total Net Position - Governmental Activities \$ 53,457 (55,316,522)